TromboneScott/Oscars/README.txt

 2. Update the year in global/index.html
 3. Copy global/index.html to [DropBox]/Apps/site44/oscars.site44.com/index.html

+Proofread the category definitions:
+1. Open the web page: oscars.site44.com/<year>/data/definitions.xml
+2. Verify the year in the banner title (20xx OSCARS)
+3. Verify that the tie breakers are correct (including Time as the final tie breaker)
+4. Verify that images for the Best Picture nominees show up in the banner at the top
+5. Verify that all nominee images match their names
+6. Verify that all nominee names are short enough to be displayed
+7. Verify that any special characters in nominee names are displayed correctly

 Commit changes for the year
 1. Commit and push all changes
 2. git tag -f <year> && git push -f --tags (for current <year>)